Core Molding Technologies (CMT)

 nullAI Analysis | Feedback

-David L. Duvall, President and Chief Executive Officer
+David L. Duvall President and Chief Executive Officer

-Mr. Duvall joined Core Molding Technologies as Chief Executive Officer and President on October 22, 2018, leading the company through a financial turnaround from financial distress to sustained profitability and growth.
-Prior to joining Core Molding Technologies, Mr. Duvall served as Group President of the Global Equipment & Tools division at Signode Industrial Group, a Carlyle Group company, from January 2017 to October 2018.
-Signode was sold to Crown Holdings Inc. during his tenure.
-Before Signode, he was Senior Vice President and General Manager of Danfoss' Global Hydrostatics Division from 2012 to 2017, based in Germany.
-From 2008 to 2012, Mr. Duvall was Vice President and General Manager for the Global Valves business at Danfoss and led the carve-out of that business.
-He also held senior management roles in the industrial and automotive sectors, including Americas General Manager for Fuel Tanks at TI Automotive and Vice President of Operations with VITEC LLC.
+David L. Duvall joined Core Molding Technologies on October 22, 2018, as President and Chief Executive Officer.
+He is slated to retire on May 31, 2026.
+Before joining Core, Mr. Duvall served as Group President of the Global Equipment & Tools division at Signode Industrial Group, a Carlyle Group company, from January 2017 until its sale to Crown Holdings Inc. in October 2018.
+Prior to Signode, he was Senior Vice President and General Manager of Danfoss' Global Hydrostatics Division from 2012 to 2017.
+From 2008 to 2012, he was Vice President and General Manager for the Global Valves business at Danfoss, where he led its carve-out to form a standalone business.

-Eric L. Palomaki, Chief Operating Officer
+Eric L. Palomaki Chief Operating Officer

-Stephanie Pulliam, Executive Vice President of Human Resources
+Stephanie Pulliam Executive Vice President of Human Resources

 AI Analysis | Feedback